node-forward/mentors/README.md

 - [Matt Hernandez](https://github.com/fiveisprime) - in Cincinnati, OH.
 Ask me about designing and building Node.js apps and modules.
 - [Charlie Robbins](https://github.com/indexzero) - based out of New York City.
 Send me all your questions in gists!
 - [Benjamin Lupton](http://balupton.com) [@balupton](https://github.com/balupton) - mentoring in Sydney for vegan food and shelter
+- [Mudit Ameta](https://github.com/zeusdeux) [@muditameta](https://twitter.com/muditameta) - Happy to help.
+If help is required in person in Bangalore, India, that can be arranged too.
+Just tweet at me to get things started.
+Happy hacking!

 ![mentors and mentees](http://media.giphy.com/media/AyAxcQ0DsAJzi/giphy.gif)